ketanhdoshi/ketanhdoshi.github.io/_posts/2021-04-20-Image-Caption.md

 The Object Detection model generates bounding boxes around all the prominent objects in the scene.
 Not only does it label multiple objects, but it identifies their relative positions within the picture.
 Thus it is able to provide a richer encoded representation of the image, which can then be used by the Sequence Decoder to include a mention of all of those objects in its caption.

-## Deep Learning Architecture - Encoder-Decoder with Attention
+## Architecture - Encoder-Decoder with Attention
 Over the last few years, the use of Attention with NLP models has been gaining a lot of traction.
 It has been found to significantly improve performance of NLP applications.
 As the model generates each word of the output, Attention helps it focus on the words from the input sequence that are most relevant to that output word.

 It is therefore not surprising to find that Attention has also been applied to Image Captioning resulting in state-of-the-art results.